Peter Lilley: In opposition

-He contested the 1997 Conservative Party leadership election, placing fourth in a field of five.
-In opposition, he held the post of Shadow Chancellor from 1997 to 1998 and was Deputy Leader of the Conservative Party from 1998 to 1999.
-Lilley was sacked by Conservative Party leader William Hague in June 1999 as part of a Shadow Cabinet reshuffle.
-The cause was Lilley's Rab Butler Memorial lecture, in which he suggested the party distance itself from Thatcher's free market ideology.
+He contested the 1997 Conservative Party leadership election, placing fourth in a field of five, ahead of Michael Howard.
+In opposition, he held the post of Shadow Chancellor of the Exchequer from 1997 to 1998 and was Deputy Leader of the Conservative Party from 1998 to 1999.
+In June 1999, Conservative Party leader William Hague sacked Lilley as part of a Shadow Cabinet reshuffle.
+The cause was Lilley's Rab Butler Memorial Lecture, in which he suggested the party distance itself from Thatcher's free market ideology.

 Lilley is known for being an advocate of marijuana legalisation.
 In 2001, Lilley provoked some controversy in his party and Britain more widely by calling for cannabis to be legalised in a Social Market Foundation pamphlet.

 Lilley produced a report for the Bow Group in 2005 that was highly critical of Government plans to introduce national identity cards.

-When David Cameron was elected leader of the Conservatives in December 2005, Lilley was appointed Chairman of the Globalisation and Global Poverty policy group, part of Cameron's extensive 18-month policy review.
+When David Cameron was elected leader of the Conservatives in December 2005, Lilley was appointed Chairman of the Globalisation and Global Poverty policy group as part of Cameron's extensive 18-month policy review.